BackendExpert/medical-system/README.md

 ## About the System

-This Online Medical System is developed for management patients when in the channeling center
+This Online Medical System is developed for management patients when in the channeling center.
+As an Example when docter can management his or her patients.

 # Developers